-If you drive down any country road, chances are you’ll see at least one of these common horse breeds in America.
+If you drive down any country road, chances are you’ll see at least one of these American Horse Breeds.

 Some horse breeds are popular for their speed and endurance, others for their temperament, and many for their movement and athletic abilities.

 But one thing these horse breeds all have in common, is they are well-loved by their American owners!

 American Bashkir Curly Horses come in all common horse colors including Appaloosa and Pinto, but they carry a particular gene that gives them a unique, hypo-allergenic coat.

 They resemble the Morgan (see below) in conformation, build and size but also have traits similar to primitive horses.

 Curly horses often have a soft, sleepy look but are alert and hard working.

 For more information visit: American Bashkir Curly Horse Registry